What Is a Lease Agreement?

 Types of Lease Agreements

 There are various types of lease contracts.
 You can enter into a commercial lease – an arrangement between the landlord and the business where the property is leased for commercial use.
-A residential lease is an agreement between the landlord and the individual where the lessee does not use the property for the profit maximization or commercial purpose.
+A residential lease is an agreement between the landlord and the individual where the lessee does not use the property for profit maximization or commercial purposes.
 This kind of lease is the most common and is used to lease a house, apartment, or rooms.
 Land, farms, equipment, vehicles and even animals can be leased as well.

 - A Lease-to-Own (also known as a Rent-to-Own) is a traditional Lease Agreement that gives the tenant an option to buy the rental property after the tenancy begins.
 This contract is usually made up of two parts: a standard lease, and an option to purchase.